Multivariable $(\varphi,\Gamma)$-modules and locally analytic vectors: The twisted cyclotomic case

-Theorem \ref{pgmancy} shows that in the cyclotomic case (or the twisted cyclotomic case), the usual $(\phi,\Gamma)$-modules over the Robba ring can be recovered from the space of locally analytic vectors of certain modules of invariants.
-It is this observation that inspires the constructions of the next chapter.
+Theorem \ref{pgmancy} shows that in the twisted cyclotomic case, the $(\phi,\Gamma)$-modules over the Robba ring attached to Galois representations can be recovered from the space of locally analytic vectors of certain modules of invariants.
+It is this observation that inspires the constructions of the next section.